qaul/qaul.net_legacy/android/README.md

 qaul.net was tested on:
 * Android 2.3 Gingerbread

-It should work on all ARM android devices starting from Android 2.2 Froyo.
+It should work on all ARM android devices starting from Android 2.3 Gingerbread (due to before unsupported pthread functions in pjsip).
 The Android device needs to be rooted.